earloc/hasso/README.md

 - ```scripts.yaml```
 - ```automations.yaml```

-which then can be deployed easily back onto your HA-instance.
+which then can be deployed back onto your HA-instance, easily.

 > remember to reload the affected configurations in HA´s UI afterwards, to see the changes take effect.